innolitics/rdm/rdm/init/documents/development_plan.md

 ## Requirements Analysis Activity

-{% if system.is_software_only_device %}
+{% if not system.is_software_only_device %}
-If they have not been recorded already, the first task wil be to decide on system requirements and record them.
+If they have not been recorded already, gather and record system requirements.
 The system requirements may be recorded in external software (e.g. Greenlight Guru).
-Each system requirement requires a unique identifier so that we can trace our software requirements back to the system requirements.
+Each system requirement requires a unique identifier so that we can trace its related software requirements back to it.
 {% endif %}

 The initial set of software requirements should be gathered and recorded in the "requirements file."
 See Appendix A for the format of the requirements.
 To the extent possible, all software requirements should be enumerated at the start of the project.
-If new requirements are added during the project, they should be added to the requirements file.
+If new requirements are recognized during development, they should be added to the requirements file.

+Writing software requirements is an art and a science; one must find balance between precision and usefulness.

 When requirements are added or are changed, the developer must:

 1. Re-evaluate the medical device risk analysis and update it as appropriate
-2. Ensure that existing requirements{% if system.is_software_only_device %}, including system requirements,{% endif %} are re-evaluated and updated as appropriate
+2. Ensure that existing requirements{% if not system.is_software_only_device %}, including system requirements,{% endif %} are re-evaluated and updated as appropriate
-{% if system.is_software_only_device %}
+{% if not system.is_software_only_device %}
 3. Verify that the software requirements implement the system requirements, and that the software requirements are properly linked to the system requirements
 4. Verify that the software requirements implement all risk controls
 {% endif %}